Liquid Swords: Singles

 The second single released for the album, was the title track "Liquid Swords", released over one year later on October 10, 1995.
 GZA later commented "Usually I take a beat home and write to it for a few days, but it wasn’t like that with this track.
 I think RZA played the beat for me and I just spit to it right there.
 The hook was actually a routine from around ‘84 that me RZA and Ol' Dirty would do: 'When the emcees came, to live out the name.'
 Just like that."

-November 28, 1995 saw the release of the album's third single "Cold World."
+November 28, 1995 saw the release of the album's third single "Cold World".
 In regards to his writing approach to the song, GZA stated "Normally, when I hear a beat, I already know where to go with it.
 I can picture the track and just vibe off it.
 As soon as I heard the beat to “Cold World,” I knew it would be another inner-city story."

-The fourth and final single released for the album was "4th Chamber," released early 1996, with "Shadowboxin'" as its B-Side.
-GZA later remarked "Making '4th Chamber' was crazy because I didn’t have a rhyme ready for that one.
+The fourth and final single released for the album was "Shadowboxin'", released early 1996, with "4th Chamber" as its B-Side.
+In an interview with Wax Poetics, GZA praised Method Man's rapping on "Shadowboxin'", saying that the song "seemed more like Meth's track".
+GZA stated "Making '4th Chamber' was crazy because I didn’t have a rhyme ready for that one.
 That’s why I went last on it.
 Plus, Ghost killed it with his verse so I knew I had to come correct.
 It’s not even a GZA song to me—it’s a Wu-Tang song.
 And Ghost’s verse is just incredible to me.
 He delivered so well.
 I don’t know if you saw the video, I directed that too.
 This song, the guest verses, the video, the crowd response, all turned out perfect for this one."